aclu-national/elections-api/README.md

 * [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start): `GOOGLE_API_KEY` (optional; only used for polling places)
 * [ipstack](https://ipstack.com/): `IPSTACK_API_KEY` (optional; defaults to Maxmind)

-## Running the server
+## Running the server locally

-Here are the steps to run the server locally.
+Here are the steps to run the server locally for development purposes.
+For now you _must_ run everything from the `/usr/local/aclu` directory.

 ```
 $ cd elections-api